Rev. Barbara D. Jones

 Director of Community Relations and Development

 As the mother of two sons, Freda is no stranger to the adversities and injustices that plague Black and Brown communities in this country.
-Determined to act as a catalyst for change, Freda is passionate about child advocacy and community engagement and seeks to aid others in exploring and navigating the resources available to families and communities in the Atlanta area.
+Determined to act as a catalyst for change, Freda is remains passionate about child advocacy, medical access, community engagement and seeks to aid others in exploring and navigating the resources available to families and communities in the Atlanta area.
+As the Director of Community Relations and Development for Walking Anew, Inc., owner of Kitchen Ministries , LLC., and a social activist, Freda’s goal is to help foster lasting relationships built on knowledge and trust to help create stronger communities.